 It’s that time of year.
 The in-laws, the baking, the presents...and most importantly, your incredible Christmas lights display.
-But before your mind starts whirling with visions of that blue ribbon for "best neighborhood lights," here are some easy tricks to get your house looking merry and bright.
+But before your mind starts whirling with visions of that blue ribbon for "best neighborhood lights," take a look at these easy lighting tricks.
+We'll show you how to hang Christmas lights and get your house looking merry and bright.

 Product costs, availability and item numbers may vary online or by market.

 The holiday decorating itch may strike suddenly and without warning.
 Before you start, it's best to step back and develop an overall game plan.
 Resist the urge to simply "wing it."